khizersh/player/README.md

 # TapPlayer
-A simple light weight video player for web and mobile browesers.
+A simple light weight video player for web and mobile browsers.